plopcas/retrolog/content/posts/twilio-hackathon-covid-19-peak-detector.md

 ![image](/images/twilio-hackathon-covid-19-peak-detector.png)

-I'm taking part in the Twilio x DEV.to Hackathon and this in my application.
+I'm taking part in the Twilio x DEV.to Hackathon and this is my project.
 I'll show here how I built it and how it works.
 Keep reading if you want to know more.

 <!--more-->